 Keep your students connected with the unique opportunities and unmatched resources Wichita State provides.
 Want to receive regular updates?
-Sign up for the monthly High School Counselor Newsletter by emailing Kylie Snelling, admissions representative, at email@example.com.
+Sign up for the monthly High School Counselor Newsletter by emailing Danielle Dankey, assistant director of admissions, at email@example.com.

 Encourage your students to get admitted early for priority consideration for merit-based scholarship awards.
 No additional scholarship application required!